 Several dentists commented on patient satisfaction, including Dr. Lew, who said, “[Patients] really were happy with the outcome and the wow factor was immediate.”
 Dr. Gaddis said her “patients have been very happy with the appearances of the restorations done on anterior teeth” and that Harmonize produces “truly beautiful esthetics and shade matches.”

-After trying this DPS Best Product for this evaluation, Charles Kattuah, DDS, said, “Time will tell, but [my] initial reaction to this product is very positive.
+After trying the Kerr Harmonize Composite for this evaluation, Charles Kattuah, DDS, said, “Time will tell, but [my] initial reaction to this product is very positive.
 I am seriously considering switching over to this composite.”
 Dr. Gaddis had the same idea and said this is the first time she has seriously considered changing her composite.
 “I can’t say enough good things about Harmonize,” Dr. Gaddis concluded.